-For the past 25 years, I have been dedicated to providing grief counseling, bereavement education and outreach services for children/teens, adults, families, communities and businesses in Westchester and Putnam Counties, Long Island, northern New Jersey and throughout the five boroughs of New York City.
-I currently collaborate with diverse organizations and highly skilled professionals across the United States.
+For the past 28 years, I have provided grief support and counseling, bereavement education and outreach services for children/teens, adults, families, communities and businesses in Westchester County, New York City, Long Island, northern New Jersey, and at trainings and conferences across the United States.

-I served (2003-2008) as a member of the Adjunct Faculty of The College of New Rochelle Graduate School , where I was an Internship Supervisor of all students in the Gerontology/Thanatology program.
+From (2003-2008) I served as a member of the Adjunct Faculty of the College of New Rochelle Graduate School as an Internship Supervisor of all students in the Gerontology/Thanatology program.
 I have previously served as a provider for both the New York State Child Care Educational Incentive Program and P.A.S.E.
 (Partnership for After School Education), conducting workshops and trainings throughout the state.

 After the September 11th World Trade Center tragedy, I was an on-site grief counselor and provided crisis response services for the AON Corporation in New York City and Greenwich, Connecticut.
 I also served as a temporary caseworker for the American Red Cross of Greater New York Family Gift Program Long Term Recovery Project.

-From 2002-2016, I served as a founding board member, Granting Director, Managing Director and Program Strategist of A Little Hope, Inc. – The National Foundation for Grieving Children, Teens and Families, a not for profit publicly supported charitable foundation, whose mission is to help provide bereavemennt support services and grief counseling to children and teens and young adults who have experienced the loss of a parent, sibling or loved one, regardless of the circumstances of the death.
-A Little Hope is the 1st national foundation dedicated to raising money to advance the growth of children’s grief support and the expansion of bereavement centers, camps and school out reach programs for grieving children and teens across the United States.
+From 2002-2016, I served as a founding board member, Granting Director, Managing Director and the Program Strategist of A Little Hope, Inc. a non profit charitable foundation, with the mission to help provide bereavement support services and grief counseling to children, teens and young adults who have experienced the loss of a parent, sibling or loved one, regardless of the circumstances of the death.
+A Little Hope is the 1st national foundation dedicated to raising money to advance the growth of children’s grief support and the expansion of bereavement centers, camps and school outreach programs across the United States.